-Of course, some of these exercises require the accessories that (are not included) in this package.
+Of course, some of these exercises require optional accessories.

 FT2 Assembly and Maintenance

 The Inspire Fitness FT2 involves a lot of assembling.
-It comes packaged in several boxes, and their transport is recommended to be done by two people.
-The included manual provides clear, step-by-step assembly instructions, but due to the many parts and bolts, the process will most likely take several hours.
+It comes packaged in several boxes, and their transport is advisable to be done by two people.
+The included manual provides clear, step-by-step assembly instructions, but the process will most likely take several hours due to the many parts and bolts.

-The tools required for the assembly do not come included, so you will need a set of wrenches or two adjustable wrenches, a Phillips screwdriver, and a rubber mallet.
-Also, it is advisable to add a bit of grease on each pulley to promote its complete functionality for a long time.
+The tools required for the assembly do not come with the trainer, so you will need a set of wrenches or two adjustable wrenches, a Phillips screwdriver, and a rubber mallet.
+Adding a bit of grease to each pulley is also advisable to promote its complete functionality for a long time.

-Once assembled, its maintenance doesn’t require much.
-The guide rods of the weight stack may require a bit of lubrication from time to time so that the plates move smoothly on them.
-The pulley may also need lubrication.
+Once assembled, maintenance doesn’t require much.
+However, the guide rods of the weight stack may require a bit of lubrication from time to time so that the plates move smoothly on them.
+In addition, the pulley may also need lubrication.

 - Extremely sturdy and stable frame;